zerasul/mdbook_en/11colors/colors.md

 First of all, we can observe how a buffer is initialized to empty, which we will use to draw the image; subsequently, we will go through each Tile of the priority map, and compare it with a special mask.

-The ```TILE_ATTR_PRIORITY_MASK```; mask allows to store in each Tile, only the priority information, so that nothing will be displayed on the screen; this is important to be able to display the background with the different effects.
+The ```TILE_ATTR_PRIORITY_MASK``` mask allows to store in each Tile only the priority information, so that nothing will be displayed on the screen; this is important to be able to display the background with the different effects.

 Once the priority map has been filled in, it is painted in plane A, using the function ```VDP_setTileMapDataRectEx```; which will allow us to draw a rectangle as a Tiles map per screen.